cjpan/linux-server-configuration/README.md

    Edit configue file

-		vim /etc/ssh/sshd-config
+		vim /etc/ssh/sshd_config

-   In hte file, change the `Port 22` to  `Port 2200`
+   In the file, change the `Port 22` to  `Port 2200`

    Restart ssh service

-		service sshd restart
+		service sshd reload

 5. log in with `grader`and ssh method